JuliaGraphics/Gtk.jl/README.md

 #### New Gtk Types

-New Gtk types can be most easily added by using the Gtk.@GTypes macro:

-     Gtk.@GTypes GTypeName library_variable sym_name
-     Gtk.@GTypes GTypeName library_variable gtyp_getter_expr

-and then defining the appropriate outer constructors.
-Pay attention to existing constructors that already exist, though, to avoid confusion: for example, the first argument to a GtkContainer may optionally be its first child widget.
-And keyword arguments are reserved for setting properties after construction.

-You can subclass a type in Julia using the following code pattern:
+You can subclass an existing Gtk type in Julia using the following code pattern:

-    type MyWidget <: Gtk.GtkButtonI
+    type MyWidget <: Gtk.GtkButton
-        handle::Ptr{Gtk.GObjectI}
+        handle::Ptr{Gtk.GObject}
         other_fields
         function MyWidget(label)
-            btn = GtkButton(label)
+            btn = GtkButtonLeaf(label)
             Gtk.gc_move_ref(new(btn), btn)
         end
     end

-This creates a MyWidget which inherits its behavior from GtkButton.
-The `gc_move_ref` call transfers ownership of the GtkObject handle from GtkButton to MyWidget in a gc safe manner.
-Afterwards, the btn object is invalid and converting from a `Ptr{GtkObjectI}` to a `GtkObjectI` will return the MyWidget object.
+This creates a `MyWidget` type which inherits its behavior from `GtkButton`.
+The `gc_move_ref` call transfers ownership of the `GObject` handle from `GtkButton` to `MyWidget` in a gc-safe manner.
+Afterwards, the `btn` object is invalid and converting from the `Ptr{GtkObject}` to `GtkObject` will return the `MyWidget` object.

+New native Gtk types can be most easily added by invoking the `Gtk.@GTypes` macro:

+     Gtk.@GTypes GTypeName library_variable sym_name
+     Gtk.@GTypes GTypeName library_variable gtyp_getter_expr

+and then defining the appropriate outer constructors.
+Note that the `@GTypes` macro expects a variable `suffix` to be defined in the current module, which will be appended to the name of the type to create a unique type instance.

+Please pay attention to existing constructors that already exist to avoid user confusion: for example, the first argument to a `GtkContainer` may optionally be its first child widget.
+And keyword arguments are reserved for setting properties after construction.

 #### New GValue<->Julia auto-conversions